Snehayogg/snehayog/frontend/ARCHITECTURE.md

-# Snehayog App - Modular Architecture
+# Vayu App - Modular Architecture

-This document describes the new modular + layered architecture implemented in the Snehayog Flutter application.
+This document describes the new modular + layered architecture implemented in the Vayu Flutter application.

 ## Architecture Overview